Populating fields dynamically in Gravity Forms

 The Gravity Forms form editor showing field settings for a Drop Down field.
 Each choice has a value: First Choice, Second Choice, and Third Choice.

-For example, if you wanted to pre-select the first option, “Option 1”, you would use the field parameter name and pass the value “first choice”, like so:
+For example, if you wanted to pre-select the first option, “Option 1”, you would use the field parameter name and pass the value pertaining to that option, in this case, “First Choice”.
+Here’s an example:

-As you can see, this is almost identical to how we pre-populated text fields, we’re just using the value of the field option.
+As you can see, this is almost identical to how we pre-populated text fields, we’re just using the value of the field option to do it.

 Bonus: Dynamically populating field choices